Is the mRNA COVID-19 vaccine live?

 Does immunity after getting COVID-19 last longer than protection from COVID-19 vaccines?

 We do not have a complete understanding of the duration of protection after COVID-19 infection compared to vaccination.
 The protection someone gains from having an infection (called natural immunity) varies depending on the disease, and it varies from person to person.
 There have been cases of reinfection in those with a history of previous COVID-19 infection, suggesting natural immunity may not last very long.
 A few studies have reported a potentially short duration of immunity in those who had mild or asymptomatic infection.
-Based on available data from vaccine studies, vaccination-induced immunity lasts for at least two months and researchers are continuing to study how much longer it may last.
+Based on available data from vaccine studies, vaccination-induced immunity lasts for at least six months and researchers are continuing to study how much longer it may last.

 Is it possible to distinguish between antibodies generated from natural immunity and COVID-19 vaccine-induced immunity?

 Natural immunity after COVID-19 infection results in the development of antibodies against various proteins of SARS CoV-2 virus, such as nucleocapsid protein and spike protein.
 Antibodies generated from COVID-19 vaccination are directed specifically against the coronavirus spike protein, which prevents the virus from attaching and entering into a cell.
 You can distinguish antibodies generated from natural COVID-19 infection versus vaccination by testing for antibodies directed against other viral proteins (e.g., nucleocapsid) which are detected with natural infection alone.